 - That’s all, now you can try again to install the Application.

-.zip expansion file containing your publication.
-You will need to upload both to Google Play Developers Console to publish your application on Google Play.
+.aab) file which is a package containing your app code and content.
+You will need to upload it to Google Play Developers Console to publish your application on Google Play Store.

-To upload your APK and expansion file to Google Play, follow these steps:
+To upload your AAB file to Google Play Store, follow these steps:

-- Create or select your app (please refer to Google Play help for more informations)
+- Create or select your app (please refer to Google Play Store help for more informations)